 Stress and depression tend to go together.
-If we are exposed to enough uncontrollable stress, one way to defend ourselves is to learn to become helpless.
+If you are exposed to enough uncontrollable stress, one way to defend yourself is to learn to become helpless.

+Depression can feel like sinking into a dark hole.
+Much of this appears to increase when there is a lack of social support.
 We begin to lack motivation and start to fear the worst.
-Much of this appears to increase when there is a lack of social support.
-Depression can feel like sinking into a dark hole.
+Depression can also be linked with addiction.
+Feeling increasingly anxious is common.
 Finding a way out can leave you with a feeling of overwhelming despair.
 Handling the loneliness and feeling of emptiness that depression often comes with is not easy.

 In a state of struggle it can be hard to look outward for support.
 Going inward to control emotion is different from reaching outwards to others at moments of difficulty.
 A hesitation to emotionally connect with others is often there, and often for good reason.